awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Verify that an instance is ready to be registered as a target for a maintenance window\.
+1. Verify that a node is ready to be registered as a target for a maintenance window\.

-   Run the following command to view which instances are online\.
+   Run the following command to view which nodes are online\.

    ```
    aws ssm describe-instance-information --query "InstanceInformationList[*]"
    ```

-   Run the following command to view details about a particular instance\.
+   Run the following command to view details about a particular node\.

    ```
    aws ssm describe-instance-information --instance-information-filter-list key=InstanceIds,valueSet=instance-id